What services does CAPS offer?

 Who works at CAPS?

-CAPS' staff members include professional therapists and psychologists who have a special interest and experience in working with college students.
+CAPS staff members include professional therapists and psychologists with special interest and experience in working with college students.

 How do I make an appointment?